denis-vilyuzhanin/callbackj/README.md

     error: function(){/*error code*/}
 });
 ```
-First is more compact but second is more sutable when you have more than one possible **callback**.
+First is more compact but second is more suitable when you have more than one possible **callback**.
 So let's call **callback object** a **callback function** or object with stored **callback functions**.

 1. **caller**.
 The code or function which invokes other function.